-- Younger patients with small, stable medial femoral condyles have the best prognosis.
+- Younger patients with small, stable medial femoral condylar lesions have the best prognosis.

-- Unstable lesions can heal after stabilisation, but long-term prognosis is not clear.
+- Unstable lesions can heal after stabilisation; however, long-term prognosis is not clear.
 Chronic loose fragments can be difficult to fix and tend to heal poorly.

 - Excision of large lesions from weight-bearing zones also tend to give poor results.